Last updated on December 29th, 2020 at 02:07 pm

 Difficulty: 3/5 as long as you wear proper hiking shoes

-Pros: exceptional density of silver grass and relatively crowd free
+Pros: exceptional density of silver grass and relatively crowd-free

-MacLehose Trail Stage 8 Tai Mo Shan hike
+2. MacLehose Trail Stage 8 Tai Mo Shan hike

 The MacLehose Trail Stage 8 refers to the stretch between Lead Mine Pass in the east to Route Twist on the west, and is another popular way to hike Tai Mo Shan.
-You can hike it in either direction, it actually starts with the Wilson Trail stage 7, going up from the Tai Po side to Lead Mine Pass.
+It’s also the Tai Mo Shan sunrise hike route since it’s easy to hike in semi darkness.

 The MacLehose Trail stage 8 starts from there, going past Sze Fong Shan to Sze Fong Shan Au and up Tai Mo Shan.